LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-nk-industrys-nostalgia-ultra-1/index.md

 author: 100
 banner:
   - imported/picks-nk-industrys-nostalgia-ultra-1/image1185.jpeg
-description: >-
-  NK INDUSTRY is a multidisciplinary recording artist based in North London.
+description: "NK INDUSTRY is a multidisciplinary recording artist based in North London.
 After years of delivering his signature high-octane performances in and around the capital, the Balamii and Threads-affiliated vocalist bided time and honed in on his technical and songwriting abilities.
-Hard hitting lyricism, rapid flows and flourishes of lightheartedness raise his debut single&nbsp;Somehow, taken from [...]Read More...
+Hard hitting lyricism, rapid flows and flourishes of lightheartedness raise his debut single\_Somehow, taken from [...]Read More..."
 published: true
 tags: feature
 featured: false